juancul/octopus/loginizer/readme.txt

 3. Loginizer Brute Force Settings page

 == Changelog ==

+= 1.6.6 =
+* [Improvement] For new installs, the loginizer_logs table will now use the server default MySQL Engine.
+* [Improvement] For the login attempts blocked by Loginizer, some other Activity Logs plugin still reported such blocked attempt as a failed login attempt.
+* [Bug Fix] In rare cases when the username received in failed login attempt was blank, Loginizer failed to save such requests in the failed login logs table.
+This is fixed now.

 = 1.6.5 =
 * [Bug Fix] After Interim Login due to session timeout, the popup for login was not closed.
 This is fixed now.